-When a child is needing further support or their learning need is more complex and persistent than can be met by the school interventions already put in place, the school will engage with relevant external services.
-This might be indicated when a child:
+When a child is demonstrating further cause for concern or their learning need is more complex and persistent than can be met by the school interventions already put in place, school will engage with relevant external services.
+This is triggered when a child:

-- continues not to make adequate progress despite intervention at SEND Support. - continues working at levels substantially below that of children of a similar age even when teaching approaches have been specifically targeted - continues to need support in developing Literacy and Numeracy skills - has emotional or behavioural differences which substantially or regularly interfere with the child's own learning or that of the other learners, despite taking part in an individualised programme - has sensory or physical needs and require additional specialist equipment or require regular advice or visits by a specialist service, e.g. West Sussex Sensory Support Service. - has on-going communication or interaction differences that impede the development of social relationships and cause substantial barriers to learning - has learning needs that are manifesting themselves either in a more complex or in a more specific way as they move on through the school For these children, the difference between their attainment and that of the other children is widening and this needs further investigation.
+- continues not to make adequate progress despite intervention at SEN Support. - continues working at levels substantially below that of children of a similar age even when teaching approaches have been targeted on an identified area of weakness - continues to have difficulty in developing Literacy and Numeracy skills - has emotional or behavioural difficulties which substantially or regularly interfere with the child's own learning or that of the other learners, despite taking part in an individualised behaviour management programme - has sensory or physical needs and require additional specialist equipment or require regular advice or visits by a specialist service e.g. West Sussex Sensory Support Service. - has on-going communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning - has learning needs that are manifesting themselves either in a more complex or in a more specific way as they move on through the school

+For these children, the difference between their attainment and that of the other children is widening and this needs further investigation.
 A request for support from external services is likely to follow a decision taken jointly by school staff in consultation with parents.
 In seeking the support of external support services, those visiting the school will need to have access to the child's records in order to establish which strategies have already been tried and parental permission must be given.